OpenInternet/usable-tools/README.md

 **baseURL**
 The base baseURL in `config.toml` will need to be changed to `baseURL = "http://usable.tools/"` before switching to this domain.
 The trailing `/` is required for the site to render correctly.

-## Using Hugo
-The following commands should be ran from the top level of the source files (within the same directory as `config.toml`).

-To build the static files run `hugo`.

-To preview the website locally run `hugo server`.

-## Compiling SASS
-To update SASS files, run `npm run sass` in a terminal and commit the updated CSS files.